-FDP_ACC.2.1 The TSF shall enforce the SFP-AUD7 on all subjects with roler among subjects and objects.

-'user application' and 'audit data' as object8 and all operations controlled by the TSF and any object controlled by the TSF are covered by an access control SFP.
+- FDP_ACC.2.1 The TSF shall enforce the SFP-AUD7 on all subjects with roler 'user application' and 'audit data' as object8 and all operations among subjects and objects. - FDP_ACC.2.2 The TSF shall ensure that all operations between any subject controlled by the TSF and any object controlled by the TSF are covered by an access control SFP.